LuisRodriguez95/ChatSystem/README.md

   * `Description` : Changing parameters of the User previously added
   * `Result` : Succes if we change the IP address or the Pseudo but not if we just change the port or the state.
 The `equals` function takes in consideration just the IP address and the Pseudo.

+- `SendSingleUser` test on the AlertOtherUsers Class
+  * `Description` : We instantiate the Alerter class and the Checker class and send an `User` message.
+  * `Result` : Succes

+- `SendMultipleUser` test on the AlertOtherUsers Class
+  * `Description` : We instantiate the Alerter class and the Checker class and we send multiple `User` messages on a different `Thread`.
+  * `Result` : Succes

+## Authors

+- Luis Rodriguez Vallejo : @LuisRodriguez95
+- Thibaut Sarion : @Chivunito